-The purpose of the MCSGS is to answer the question "how much should an ECE earn?"
+The MCSGS aims to help identify how much Manitoba child care professionals should earn.
 MCCA hired People First HR Services to analyze the education, skills, and abilities required of Executive Directors, Early Childhood Educators and Child Care Assistants.
 They used the job descriptions in MCCA's Human Resource Management Guide for Early Learning and Child Care Programs and recommended salary ranges competitive with other jobs that require similar training and responsibility.
 The MCSGS provides employers with a guideline for establishing fair compensation, and a logical structure that ensures equity between positions.
-MCCA continues to index it annually so that it remains current.
 It is used as part of our advocacy work in recommending adequate funding for a high quality early learning and child care system.

-What's new for 2018 - 2019?
+What's new for 2022-2023?